bk-dotcom/bk-dotcom/README.md

 **`Backend Developer`**

-I’m a backend developer with a passion for building clean, efficient code and learning new technologies.
+I’m a junior backend developer with a passion for building clean, efficient code and learning new technologies.
 I have hands-on experience working on large-scale systems at an international company, where I have deep-dived into complex codebases, fixed bugs, and added new features that improved functionality and performance.

 Beyond coding, I’m fascinated by video games, architecture, and aerospace.
 I enjoy exploring complex systems, whether in software or in the real world.